Persecution of Baháʼís: Identification-card controversy

 Following a protracted legal process culminating in a court ruling favorable to the Baháʼís, the interior minister of Egypt released a decree on April 14, 2009, amending the law to allow Egyptians who are not Muslim, Christian, or Jewish to obtain identification documents that list a dash in place of one of the three recognized religions.
 The first identification cards were issued to two Baháʼís under the new decree on August 8, 2009.
 Under this compromise solution, the Baháʼí Faith is still unrecognized by the government – Islam, Christianity, and Judaism remain the only recognized religions.

-Following the 2011 Egyptian revolution and comments by Dr. Ibrahim Ghoniem, acting Minister of Education and a member of the Muslim Brotherhood, in late 2012 it seemed that the Egyptian school system would exclude Baháʼí children and put in doubt the settlement of the identification card controversy.
+Following the 2011 Egyptian revolution and comments made by Dr. Ibrahim Ghoniem, acting Minister of Education and a member of the Muslim Brotherhood, in late 2012 it became apparent that since only three religions were recognised, excluding Baháʼí, the Egyptian school system must therefor exclude Baháʼí children, boys being specifically mentioned; the question of the 2009 ruling on ID cards was also raised.